-After doing much research about camping, in general, and the gear one requires to take along, we borrowed a tent and sleeping bags from family instead of purchasing any; just in case we hated the entire experience and wasted all our money on items we won’t need in the future.
+After doing much research about camp life, and the gear one requires to bring along, we borrowed a tent and sleeping bags from family members and off we went.

-Checking in at Reception was a breeze.
+Checking in at Reception is quick and easy.
 You simply show your booking form, pay the conservation fee, and get handed a map to direct you to your house for the night.

-Because the air is so warm, being attacked by midges is the norm.
+The air is so humid that being attacked by midges is the norm.
 In your face, next to your ear.
 Just full-on onslaught mode.
-All we did that afternoon was drench ourselves with Doom, Peaceful Sleep and, Tabard.
+All we did that afternoon was drench ourselves with Doom, Peaceful Sleep, and Tabard.

 Around 17:00 pm, what became our worse nightmare became a reality.
 A troop of baboons descended on our campsite.
 Alpha ones, mothers with baby baboons on their packs.
 The whole family arrived.
 And, it’s quite obvious that they in search of food.

 They a clever bunch, might I add.
 Baboons know how to rattle you up.
-One would approach from one end so while they think you being distracted, the other one would be coming from the other side.
+One would approach from one end thinking you being distracted while another one would be coming from the other end.

 It was touch and go for a moment.
 Not only did you have to fight off midges, being a guard was now a role in order for baboons not to steal your belongings.

 At 18:30 pm, they swiftly moved away and we managed to get a fire going to make supper on the braai.
 We stood like soldiers preparing for war; listening to every sound we thought might be them coming for revenge.
-I never in my life ate so fast the way I did that night.
+We ate so fast that night.

-While the sun dozed off, the stillness sunk in; listening to nothing more than the sounds of the river and birds chirping in the background.
-It’s certainly an underappreciated sound we take for granted.
+As the sun said goodbye, the stillness sunk in; paying attention to nothing more than the sounds of the river and birds chirping.
+We really take these moments for granted.
 We made ourselves cozy on our camping chairs while Courtney made a fire to keep us warm.

 Next thing I know, Courtney screams, “Shine your light there!”.
 I quickly search for the torch button on my phone, point in the direction, and out of nowhere, a raccoon is sprinting towards us!
 A big, strippy looking one.
 That’s when we called it quits and, went to bed.